Just had a strange issue with some files that I directly downloaded from our DB folders.

 To avoid this issue if you have your Dropbox folder on an external drive, we recommend ensuring that the drive is formatted in the default file system format for the Operating System that is installed (those would be HFS+ or APFS for Macs).

 Formatting drives may cause data to be deleted.
 Please consult resources from your Operating System's manufacturer (Apple in your case) for steps and recommendations on formatting drives to a different file system.
-The most common default file systems are NTFS (Windows), HFS (Mac OS or ext4 (Linux).
+The most common default file systems are NTFS (Windows), HFS (Mac OS X) or ext4 (Linux).

 Let us know if this helped please!